Wolves in Poland have recovered remarkably over the past decade, with around 1500 of them now inhabiting the country.

 Wolves in Poland are actually divided between three or four transboundary populations.
 Transboundary simply means that these Poland shares these populations with its neighbours across national borders.
 Some of these populations overlap with the lynx and bear populations.

 The Baltic and Carpathian populations are the largest and most stable populations in Poland.
-These recovered first after wolves became strictly protected in 1998.
+These recovered first after wolves became strictly protected in 1998 (to understand how wolf families live and organise themselves, see the private life of wolves).
 This is partly because wolves were never wiped out from these parts of Poland.
 The Central European population on the other hand had until recently been extinct for decades.
 But amazingly, from being extinct 10 years ago, it has now recolonised almost the entirety of western Poland.
 Young wolves from this population are now migrating in search of greener pastures to Germany, Czechia and even Denmark and the Netherlands.

 Finally, the Roztocze population – this is an interesting one.
 It was only recently identified through genetic analysis, and it may actually be a subpopulation of the Baltic population.
 The Polish part of its range is healthy.
 But most of the population lives in Ukraine, and we know little about how it fares over there.